jfly/jfly.github.io/_posts/2014-08-21-dialup-stackmat.md

 {% include image.html src="dialup-stackmat/no-filter-analysis.png" alt="Unfiltered stackmat signal frequency analysis.
 Note the bias towards low frequency signals." %}

-Now apply a band pass filter that attenuates all frequencies between 300 Hz and 3400 Hz.
+Now we apply a band pass filter that attenuates all frequencies between 300 Hz and 3400 Hz.
 Note that we're not harshly cutting off all frequencies outside of this range, they are dampened instead.
 This is a reasonable approximation of what happens in the real world: devices gradually lose sensitivity to